emagana-zz/OpenStack-Icehouse-Install-Guide/OpenStack-Icehouse-Installation.rst

     172.16.232.140       compute1

-Configure Networking on Compute Node
+Configure Networking on Compute Nodes
 ---------------------------------------

 All operations are performed by root